-(Updated to keep in tune with WordCamp Kathmandu 2017 is only a couple of months away (May 20th to be specific).
+(Updated to keep in tune with WordCamp Kathmandu 2017) WordCamp Kathmandu 2017 is only a few days away.
 It is the country’s most popular WordPress conference with the number of attendees, from experienced designers, developers, and writers to just enthusiasts and beginners, in the hundreds.
 Many of the attendees will have already attended WordCamps in the past so they know the drill to getting the most out of a WordCamp.
 But what if this is your first WordCamp?

 A WordCamp isn’t the easiest thing to step into unprepared.
 People are welcoming and the schedule is pretty straightforward to follow and plan around, but it can seem a lot if you’ve never been to one before.
 To help you out, we have taken the liberty to gather some tips that will help you survive a WordCamp.
 Actually, they will help you do more than just survive; they’ll show you how to have a blast at the one-day WordPress conference.

 TIPS FOR ATTENDING YOUR FIRST WORDCAMP

 Because each WordCamp is organized by local volunteers, no two WordCamp conferences are the same.
 Therefore, it is imperative to stay organized.
 From the location of the venue, the talks and their timing, and even the assigned parking lot.
 Ready your laptop, notepads, pens, and yourself.

 Your WordCamp attendee badge is your admission to the conference and contains coupons and your food tickets!